TNT (Australian TV station): News and current affairs programmes

-The station had originally planned to retitle the bulletin Seven News Tasmania on 1 July 2018, coinciding with its rebrand as 7 Tasmania.
-The relaunch, however, was postponed without notice.
-When questioned by ABC's Media Watch, Southern Cross Austereo CEO Grant Blackley stated that the Seven Network did not want its brand used on output it did not directly control, and that SCA was developing an alternative identity.
-On 3 December 2018, the bulletin changed its title to Nightly News, a brand the station formerly used from the 1990s up to the early 2000s.
-On 6 October 2025, the bulletin was finally rebranded as Seven News Tasmania.
+In 2018, coinciding with its adoption of Seven Network graphics and identity, the station had planned to retitle the news bulletin Seven News Tasmania.
+However, the relaunch was postponed without notice.
+When questioned by ABC's Media Watch, Southern Cross Austereo (SCA) CEO Grant Blackley stated that the Seven Network did not want its brand used on output it did not directly control, and that SCA was developing an alternative identity.
+On 3 December 2018 the bulletin changed its title to Nightly News, a brand the station had formerly used from the 1990s until the early 2000s.
+On 6 October 2025, following the Seven Network's acquisition of the station, the bulletin was finally rebranded as Seven News Tasmania.